U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 As in the case of crude oil, the market's expectation of uncertainty in monthly average gasoline prices is reflected in the pricing and implied volatility of futures and options contracts.
 New York Harbor RBOB futures contracts for August 2015 delivery traded over the five-day period ending May 7 averaged $2.00/gal.
 The probability that the RBOB futures price will exceed $2.35/gal (consistent with a U.S. average regular gasoline retail price above $3.00/gal) in August 2015 is about 12%.

 Natural Gas Prices

-The Henry Hub natural gas spot price averaged $2.99/MMBtu in January, a decline of $0.49/MMBtu from December, and the first monthly average price under $3/MMBtu since September 2012.
-EIA expects monthly average spot prices to remain less than $3/MMBtu through the winter, and less than $4/MMBtu through the remainder of the forecast.
-The projected Henry Hub natural gas price averages $3.05/MMBtu in 2015 and $3.47/MMBtu in 2016, 14¢/MMBtu and 13¢/MMBtu, respectively, lower than in last month's STEO.
+The Henry Hub natural gas spot price averaged $2.87/MMBtu in February, a decline of $0.12/MMBtu from January.
+EIA expects monthly average spot prices to remain less than $3/MMBtu through May, and less than $4/MMBtu through the remainder of the forecast.
+The projected Henry Hub natural gas price averages $3.07/MMBtu in 2015 and $3.48/MMBtu in 2016, 14¢/MMBtu and 13¢/MMBtu, respectively, lower than in last month's STEO.

 Electricity Retail Prices

 Average U.S. residential electricity prices increased in 2014 at the highest rate (3.1%) since 2008.
-EIA expects continued growth in average residential electricity prices over the forecast period, albeit at a slower pace than in 2014.
-The U.S. retail residential price is projected to increase by 1.1% in 2015 and by 1.8% in 2016.
-Electricity prices in most areas of the country are projected to increase in 2015.
-Projected price increases in 2015 are highest in the Midwest states (2.6%).
+EIA expects continued growth in average residential electricity prices over the forecast period, albeit at a slower pace than last year.
+The U.S. retail residential price is projected to increase by 1.0% in 2015 and by 1.8% in 2016.
+Industrial electricity prices, which are more responsive to changes in fuel costs, are expected to fall by 2.4% in 2015 and then rise by 1.2% in 2016.

 |2013||2014||2015 projected||2016 projected|